Your Occupational Therapy Salary Guide (2024)

 • Your skillset is worth it!

-Also, I think it is important for women in our profession to recognize that we are often paid less than our male counterparts.
-I took this screenshot from facebook years ago, to illustrate an example of a COTA who discovered this in her workplace and did something about it!
+It is especially important for women in our profession to recognize that they are often paid less than their male counterparts.
+This Facebook screenshot from a few years ago shows an example of a COTA who discovered this in her workplace and did something about it.
+Hopefully this is inspiring to you!

 Here’s a little inspiration for the difference negotiation can make when it comes to salary.